-Imagine you’re a construction site owner or manager and you’ve just learned there’s a problem at your site.
+Imagine you’re a construction site owner or manager and you’ve just learned there’s a problem at your construction site.
 Someone just reported you’ve got smoke billowing overhead, flames licking at piles of expensive lumber, or muffled explosions coming from the direction of the machinery, any of which can be beyond costly for your business.

 Fire at construction sites is often devastating in terms of money and time lost.
 Add in the potential for lives lost and it becomes unthinkable.